imanmalih/Project-One/README.md

 "Compare the top sales per country by year and video game name", "Compare by genre, platforms, publisher", "how the ranking changed over the years".

-Q1:What genre of games sells the best in each region?
+Q1:What genre of games is the most preferred in each region?
 (1 graph visualization)

 Q2: If I wanted to create a game in each region, which platform should I use?
 (3 graphs per region)